aheald-quadball/us-quadball-rulebook/rulebook.md

 F. There are two types of illegally crossing restrictor lines:

 i.
-It is illegal to reset the quadball more than once on a single drive.
+It is illegal to reset the Quadball more than once on a single drive.

 ii.
 It is illegal to move backwards across over your own keeper zone line.

 G. If an illegal crossing of restrictor lines is called, play must be stopped.

 i.
-If the opposing team would clearly recover the quadball without the turnover call, the referee may allow play to continue under a “no harm no foul” call.
+If the opposing team would clearly recover the Quadball without the turnover call, the referee may allow play to continue under a “no harm no foul” call.

 ⚑ *Quadball Turnover*—Illegal crossing of restrictor lines